skip to main content

 Aboriginal & Torres Strait Islander Inclusion

-Council acknowledges that Bidjigal people of the Eora Nation are the original inhabitants and custodians of all land and water in the Georges River region.
+Council acknowledges that the Bidjigal people of the Eora Nation.
+They are the original inhabitants and custodians of all the land and water in the Georges River region.

-The First Nations Strategy Working Group seeks to improve the employment outcomes and experiences of Aboriginal and Torres Strait Islander people at Council.
-We will endeavour to adopt and apply the principles of recognition, respect, equity and access, participation, consultation and opportunity to all Aboriginal and Torres Strait Islander people in our community and employed by Council.
+We have a First Nations Strategy Working Group.
+This aims to improve the employment outcomes and experiences of Indigenous people within Council.
+We apply the principles of recognition, respect, equity, access, participation, consultation and opportunity to all First Nations people in our community.

 Did you find this content useful?